SAP/spartacus-docs/pages/dev/Site-Context.md

 permalink: /Site-Context/
 ---

-You can configure the base URL with a special HTML `meta` tag, instead of hard coding it in the `withConfig` method of the StorefrontModule.
+You can configure the base URL with a special HTML `meta` tag, instead of hard coding it in the `withConfig` method of the B2cStorefrontModule.
 This allows you to deploy to different environments with only one compiled JavaScript application, because you only need to modify the `meta` tag of the `index.html` file for each environment.

 The following example shows how the `meta` tag can be configured in the `index.html` file: